My grandmother turns 90 tomorrow.

 My grandma Renis (which thankfully rhymes with “tennis”) was 45 when I was born.

 It’s strange for me to consider that when she was my age, Renis Ann Anderson was a grandmother already.
 Even stranger still to think of her being—like me—a wife and mother.
 A sister, daughter, friend.

-Because grandmas are oatmeal cookies and Shalimar perfume; a sweater over shoulders not yet chilly and bobby pins to keep the hair out of your eyes.
+Because grandmas are homemade coffee cake and Shalimar perfume; a sweater over shoulders not yet chilly and bobby pins to keep the hair out of your eyes.
 They are soft skin and warm embraces; gentle compliments for even sub-par achievements.
 Enthusiastic claps for performances they’ve already witnessed countless times.

 My grandmother is a competitive player of games, a fierce lover of her dog, a devoted wife of 71 years.

 She reads my blog posts and the comments (for better or worse); she thinks the oil paintings I created when I was ten are beautiful, that the words I’ve written in this lifetime are genius.